anynines/a8s-demo/README.md

 - [x] demo app (a9s-postgresql-app)
 - [ ] get sales engineer involved
+- [ ] use a9s Harbor private registry
 - [ ] hosted registry solution so the location of the image stays the same -> a9s Harbor as per a8s meeting 2021-02-24
 - [ ] automate some many manual steps, maybe via `kustomize` run!?